chef/automate/components/docs-chef-io/content/automate/servicenow_integration_install.md

 This guide helps you set up a ServiceNow instance that creates incidents from Chef Automate failure notifications on failed Chef Infra Client runs and Compliance scans.

-### Chef Automate - ServiceNow Integration
+## Chef Automate ServiceNow Integration

 The integration between a Chef Automate server and a ServiceNow instance requires the following:

 * Chef Automate
 * Chef Automate Incident Creation Application in ServiceNow

-The Chef Automate Incident Creation application is a ServiceNow certified scoped application available from the ServiceNow store.
 [Chef Automate](https://www.chef.io/automate/) provides a full suite of enterprise capabilities for workflow, node visibility, and compliance.
-Once configured, the Chef Automate server sends HTTPS JSON notifications to the Chef Automate Incident Creation Application in a ServiceNow instance to create or update incidents.
+The Chef Automate Incident Creation Application is a ServiceNow certified scoped application available from the ServiceNow store.
+The ServiceNow Chef Automate Incident Creation Application creates or updates incidents based on HTTPS JSON notifications sent from your Chef Automate installation.

 ![ServiceNow and Chef Automate Flow](/images/automate/SNOW_Automate_diagram.png)

-#### Prerequisites
+### Prerequisites

 * The ServiceNow instance must be publicly reachable on https port 443
 * [Chef Automate server installation](/automate/install/)